Type to search

 Frequently Asked Questions

-How do robotic pets help with dementia and Alzheimer’s patients?
+How do robotic companions help people with Alzheimer’s?

 Final Note